-Words of Advice
+Words of Advice for Self-Publishers

 - Having your book formally listed with an ISBN will often require you to ensure the quality of your book.
 This may require you to purchase a copy of your book each and every time you make a change (this can include price or directory changes).
 If you sign up for an ISBN, read the fine print, be prepared to purchase if required and don’t make changes to your book after this unless it’s very important.